brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary/index.md

 - my-pet-cat_3264x2448.jpg
 ---

+**Note**: While what I describe in this post **does** work, it apparently increases the build time for a Hugo project, especially on the sometimes underpowered servers employed in some hosting vendors' free tiers.
+Therefore, if you adopt it for your own project, you may want to limit your fetching of remote images, thus keeping build times from becoming excessive.
+{.box}

 My [most](/posts/2023/04/better-code-image-processing-hugo/) [recent](/posts/2023/05/better-code-image-processing-hugo-render-hook-edition/) posts about using the [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/) asset pipeline for [image processing](https://gohugo.io/content-management/image-processing/) rested on one assumption: you're willing to keep all your images locally in your Hugo project repository so they could serve as [page resources](https://gohugo.io/content-management/page-resources/).
 But what if you prefer to use third-party image processing, either instead of or as a supplement to Hugo's?
 Does that eliminate the coolness of Hugo Pipes?

 Oh, my, no. Quite the contrary.